w3f/bls/README.md

 ```

 If you lack proofs-of-possesion, then delinearized approaches are provided in the `delinear` module, but such schemes might require a more customised approach.

+### Hash to Curve

+In order to sign a message, the library needs to hash the message as a point on the signature curve.
+While `BLSEngine` trait is agnostic about `MapToSignatureCurve` method, our implementation of BLS12-381 (`ZBLS`) and BLS12-377(`BLS377`) specifically uses Wahby
+and Boneh hash to curve method described in Section of 6.6.3 of https://datatracker.ietf.org/doc/draft-irtf-cfrg-hash-to-curve/ .

 ## Security Warnings